 The rest period affects both the acute response and chronic adaptation to resistance training.
 A recent meta-analysis of 35 different studies concluded the following:

-“In terms of acute responses, 3-5 minutes' rest between sets allowed for greater repetitions over multiple sets.
-Furthermore, in terms of chronic adaptations, resting 3-5 minutes between sets produced greater increases in absolute strength, due to higher intensities and volumes of training.
+“In terms of chronic adaptations, resting 3-5 minutes between sets produced GREATER INCREASES IN ABSOLUTE STRENGTH, due to higher intensities and volumes of training.

-When the training goal is muscular hypertrophy, the combination of moderate-intensity sets with short rest intervals of 30-60 seconds might be most effective due to greater acute levels of growth hormone during such workouts.”
+When the training goal is MUSCULAR HYPERTROPHY, the combination of moderate-intensity sets with short rest intervals of 30-60 seconds might be most effective due to greater acute levels of growth hormone.”

-If you want to become STRONGER, you’re going to lift at a higher intensity (heavier weights, fewer reps) and you’re going to need longer rest periods - no less than 3 minutes of rest in between sets.
+- If you want to become STRONGER, you’re going to lift HEAVIER WEIGHTS and do FEWER REPS.
+This means you'll need 3-5 minutes of rest in between sets.